DIAGNijmegen/website-content/content/pages/research/innovation.md

 ## Education as a Catalyst for Change

-Education is more than knowledge transfer—it's a powerful mechanism for systemic transformation.
+Education is more than knowledge transfer — it's a powerful mechanism for systemic transformation.
 We are committed to:

 - Translating research results into practical educational innovations
 - Bringing cutting-edge advancements directly into daily practice